MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/eu-social-security-number-or-equivalent-id.md

 ### <a name="format"></a>Format

-11 Zahlen ohne Leerzeichen oder Trennzeichen
+11 Ziffern ohne Leerzeichen oder Abgrenzungen

 ### <a name="pattern"></a>Muster